kevinfrei/EMP/README.md

 ![Playlist view](doc/playlist.jpg)

-It's not yet packaged for general consumption, but if you're a nerd like me, you can probably get it to work from the repository easily enough.
+It's not yet packaged for general consumption, but if you're a nerd like me, you can probably get it to work from the repository easily enough (`yarn ; yarn start` ought to do it)

 ## What's the current state?

 It pretty much works.
-Search is kinda messed up, and there are a few "first launch" problems that mean you might have to start it a couple times before it's actually running, but overall?
+There still might be a few "first launch" problems that mean you might have to start it a couple times before it's actually running, but overall?
 It's completely functional.

 ## Stuff to do